ESC

 King WILLEM-ALEXANDER (since 30 April 2013)

-the monarchy is hereditary; following Second Chamber elections, the leader of the majority party or majority coalition is usually appointed prime minister by the monarch; deputy prime ministers are appointed by the monarch
+the monarchy is hereditary; following Second Chamber elections, the monarch usually appoints the leader of the majority party or majority coalition as prime minister; deputy prime ministers are also appointed by the monarch

 parliamentary constitutional monarchy; part of the Kingdom of the Netherlands